Thursday, August 30, 2018

 • Are ceremoniously decapitated and buried if condemned of crime, while bodies of ignominiously hanged commoners remain on the gallows until they decompose.

 • Own gibbets.
 The gibbets themselves show rank by the number of beams from which to hang the condemned (two to eight, the king having nine).
-The corpse of the highest-born (commoner) victim hangs from the top.
+The corpse of the highest-born (commoner) victims hang from the top.

-• Might lead popular revolts because of their prestige and because they are trained to fight.
+• May lead popular revolts because of their prestige and because they are trained to fight.
 Royals legitimize rebellions by heading them.

 • The French word for "bad" — villain — originally meant "peasant," and we still say "noble" and "ignoble."